 Yes.
 After placing you under arrest, the officer can legally search you and your vehicle.

 Can I exercise my right to remain silent after I have already made a statement?

 Yes.
-In the event that you do choose to make a statement, you can always stop talking at any time.
+If you do choose to make a statement, you can always stop talking at any time.
 Just tell the officer: "I choose to exercise my right to remain silent."

-If you have been arrested, telling the officer that you wish to speak with an lawyer requires that law enforcement end any interrogation, including asking questions that might incriminate you.
-To speak with a DUI lawyer, call Dimitri Makridis at 330.394.1587.
+If you have been arrested, tell the officer that you wish to speak with a lawyer.
+This forces police to stop asking questions that might incriminate you.
+To speak with a DUI / OVI lawyer, call Dimitri Makridis at 330.394.1587.

 Can the police use force to arrest me?

 Yes, and as much force as may be necessary to arrest you.
 But an unreasonable amount of force can be deemed an assault.
 After an arrest, a police officer may handcuff you, and if you resist in any way, the officer may use whatever force is necessary to restrain you.

 What happens after I am arrested for DUI / OVI?

 After you are arrested for DUI / OVI, you will be taken to a local police station and asked to perform a chemical test (breath, blood, or urine).
 For more information on whether to consent to a chemical test (breath, blood, or urine), please click here.